KAANVOLKAN05/GPGPU_Research/ResearchDiary.md

 Identified 28 cores with htop.
 Found out the cpu model to be "Intel Xeon E-52626880 v4" with neofetch.
 This CPU model has 14 cores.
 When neofetch showed which cores were being used, it showed all 28 approximatly uniformly used, which may indicate that both are used.
 An interesting aside is that when running the nbody program with the cpu flag, only a single core is used.

+### Proper Parralellization
+Date: 7/12/2026

+I changed the Mandelbrot code to run in parallel on 8 GPUs.
+I made it sufficently modular so it can work with different systems with different numbers of GPU.
+Another part of this modularity was a header file I developped by copying from the multigpu example given in one of the NVIDIA samples.
+This file just inlcudes a struct that stores variables that CPU needs to launch each GPU.
+Perhaps I could write a better explanation of all the changes in a seperate documentation.
+There is also still some shortcuts I need to cleanup.

+### The Segmentation Error (Core Dumped)
+Date:7/12/2026

+Below was the error you and I got when try to run the simulation with NY and NX above 800.
+This is because we were creating that lamnda plane withh NX*NY, which is too big for the stack.
+When instead we decleare some pointers to them, then allocate them to the pinned host memory(which is done by cudaMallocHost() and easies transfer to the GPU and is in the heap I believe), it works.
+> Starting x0 = -5.000000e-01, y0 = 0.000000e+00, w = 3.000000e+00, h = 3.000000e+00, N = 32000
+> Configure colorComplexPlane ...
+> Configure colorComplexPlane ...
+> xmin = -2.000000e+00, xmax = 1.000000e+00, ymin = -1.500000e+00, ymax = 1.500000e+00, dx = 3.003003e-03, dy = 3.003003e-03
+> Compute initial Mandelbrot ...
+> Segmentation fault (core dumped)